 Written by Patricia Ellams, HUD Certified Foreclosure Specialist at The Waterfront Project

-In February 2025, a homeowner suddenly lost her husband, leaving her a widowed mother of three children and the primary caregiver for her 94-year-old veteran father.
+A homeowner suddenly lost her husband, leaving her a widowed mother of three children and the primary caregiver for her 94-year-old veteran father.
 Her late husband had been the sole borrower on the mortgage and the only individual listed on the deed.
-At the time of his passing, the home had already been in foreclosure since 2023, and a foreclosure judgment had been granted in 2024.

 Following a full resubmission and review, the servicer issued a decision approving a resolution for the homeowner.
 Despite imposing an extremely tight deadline during the holiday period, we made sure all required documentation was completed and submitted on time.

-This case reflects The Waterfront Project’s commitment to persistence, accountability, and housing stability for families facing foreclosure, even in the most complex and challenging circumstances.
-It was a powerful way to close out the year with meaningful impact for a family in crisis.
+This case reflects The Waterfront Projectโs commitment to persistence, accountability, and housing stability for families facing foreclosure, even in the most complex and challenging circumstances.